How & where to buy XRP (Ripple) online

 Copy link to section

 Add funds via a card payment, bank transfer or an alternative payment method.
-You can start with as little as £10.
+You can start with as little as $100 on most services.

 Copy link to section

-Type XRP into the search box then click ‘trade’.
-Enter how much money you want to spend and hit ‘trade now’.
+Locate the search box and type XRP.
+Once you locate the coin trading page, enter how much money you want to spend and hit ‘trade now’.

 Copy link to section